Period pains: Can anti-inflammatory drugs help?

 Photo of woman taking medication

 Anti-inflammatory painkillers like diclofenac, ibuprofen and naproxen can help relieve severe period pain.
-These medications sometimes have side effects such as stomach problems.
+These medications sometimes have side effects such as stomach and digestion problems.

 Painkillers block prostaglandin production

-Anti-inflammatory painkillers are often used to relieve period pain, especially the drugs diclofenac, ibuprofen and naproxen.
-These medications are all non-steroidal (NSAIDs).
+Anti-inflammatory painkillers can be taken to relieve period pain, especially the drugs diclofenac, ibuprofen and naproxen.
+These medications are all non-steroidal anti-inflammatory drugs (NSAIDs).
 They inhibit the production of prostaglandins and can relieve period pain in that way.
 Many NSAIDs are available from pharmacies without a prescription.

 The studies show that NSAIDs were more effective than placebos at relieving period pain: